pythononwheels/icanhastypecheck/README.md

 		...
 ```

-The decorator typecheck will first check if it is running in a 3.x or 2.x environment and
+The decorator typesafe will first check if it is running in a 3.x or 2.x environment and
 react accordingly.